opnsense/docs/source/manual/how-tos/caddy.rst

 ..
 Attention:: The tutorial section implies that :ref:`Prepare OPNsense for Caddy after installation <prepare-opnsense-caddy>` has been followed.
 ..
 Note:: Filling out `Description` fields is mandatory because they are used to display and reference items in forms and error messages.
+..
+Tip:: Handlers are not limited to one per domain/subdomain.
+If there are multiple different URIs to handle (e.g. ``/foo/*`` and ``/bar/*``), create a handler for each of them.
+Just make sure each of these URIs are on the same level, creating ``/foo/*`` and ``/foo/bar/*`` will make ``/foo/*`` match everything.
+Additionally, when creating an empty handler for a domain/subdomain, the templating logic will always automatically place it last in the Caddyfile site block.
+This means, specific URIs will always match before an empty URI.
+Though, using just one handler with an empty URI is recommended for most usecases, since it catches all traffic directed at a domain/subdomain.

 -------------------------------